MindCS2018/Calendar-Analytics/README.md

 ####Individual View

 In this chart.js doughnut chart, each person's events are categorized into different meeting types.
-Hovering over each section of the chart displays the total amount of time spent in each meeting type.
+Hovering over each section of the chart displays the total amount of time spent in each type of meeting.

 ![alt text](static/imgs/doughnut.png)